 There are no 'cures' for plantar warts, or verrucae as they are called when on the feet.
 They are caused by the Human Papilloma virus, of which there may be eighty variants.
 Like the common cold viruses, they are too small and too varied to develop a specific cure.
 However, there are many treatments!
 These may be considered as causing a mild irritation or wound, to stimulate your immune system response.
 Foot Wise Podiatry offers a range of acid and cryotherapy treatments, to help you win this battle.
 These may be purchased as one-off treatments, or as a discounted course.

-MARCH 2017 saw the addition of SWIFT microwave treatments, using heat-shock to stimulate your immune response.
+MARCH 2017 sees the addition of SWIFT microwave treatments, using heat-shock to stimulate your immune response.
 With just two x two second applications per location, the treatment is fast, does not puncture the skin and does not require any anaesthetic - it is safe and highly effective, even with previously unresponsive warts.
 A completely fresh approach, with proven clinical pain relief and effectiveness, even on nail margins and within clefts (previously un-treatable with cold or acid) .
 Trials show that those of mid-life and beyond may required three or four sessions for complete resolution; younger people respond more quickly (life is so unfair!).
 SWIFT microwave is an Emblation company, with its pioneering technology designed and developed in the UK!
-A friendly explanation about SWIFT and microwaves is available at:

 Thickened, crumbly, streaked nails are often characteristic of a fungal infection, which can spread from nail to nail over a few years.
 90% of fungal nails are caused by the same infection as Athlete's Foot, typically Trichophyton rubrum - a fungus that likes to eat keratin, the main component of your skin and nails.
 Foot Wise Podiatry offers a range of topical and more determined treatments for the removal of fungal nails.
 Since the fungus 'deadens' the nailbed, these treatments are usually without any pain or discomfort.